tayerthiaggo/sharpenig_s2planetscope/README.md

 xarray>=0.17.0
 opencv>=4.5.3
 ```
-Note that GDAL is required to run rasterio and others.
+Note that GDAL is required to run Rasterio and others.
 Thus, we highly recommend using conda to install packages either from:

 1. Creating a new conda virtual environment with requirements using:

 `conda create --name YourVenvName python=x.x anaconda --file .\requirements.txt`

-or 2., installing requirements in your current environment using conda:
+Or 2. installing requirements in your current environment using conda:

 `conda install .\requirements.txt`

 ## References

 Li, Z.; Zhang, H.K.; Roy, D.P.; Yan, L.; Huang, H. Sharpening the Sentinel-2 10 and 20 m Bands to Planetscope-0 3 m Resolution.
 Remote Sens.
 2020, 12, 2406. https://doi.org/10.3390/rs12152406